 In Dittman's tenure at Dakota State, the Lady T's were ranked in the NAIA 'Top Twenty' numerous times - ranking as high as No. 5 during the 2007-08 season.
 He was named the conference Coach of the Year three times (1998, 2001 and 2007) and the South Dakota Basketball Coaches' Association Coach of the Year two times (2000 and 2006).

-Dakota State produced produced two All-Americans, four Honorable Mention All-American, and twenty All-Conference players during Dittman's first coaching tenure with the Lady T's.
+Dakota State produced two All-Americans, four Honorable Mention All-American, and twenty All-Conference players during Dittman's first coaching tenure with the Lady T's.
 Besides their success on the court, the DSU Lady T's produced twenty-two NAIA Academic All-Americans.

-Jeff and his wife Dawn have a daughter Taylor and reside in Madison.
+Jeff and his wife Dawn have a daughter Taylor and reside in Sioux Falls.